Erectile dysfunction (impotence) is the inability to get and keep an erection firm enough for sex.

 A family doctor is a good place to start when you have erectile problems.
 See your doctor if:

-- You have concerns about your erections or you're experiencing other sexual problems, including ejaculatory dysfunction, such as premature or delayed ejaculation
+- You have concerns about your erections or you're experiencing other sexual problems such as premature or delayed ejaculation

 - You have diabetes, heart disease or another known health condition that might be linked to erectile dysfunction